 - An extensive footer provides additional external links, including many social media pages, blog, careers, etc. allowing visitors to bounce from the page without any conversion:

-Tell the same story on your ad and post-click page
+Tell the same story on your ad and post-click landing page

-Paying equal attention to your pre and post-click experiences helps generate maximum conversions.
+Paying equal attention to your pre and post-click landing page experience helps generate maximum conversions.

-Use inspiration from the LendingTree examples above to always segment your pre- and post-click experiences for the right audience.
-Learn how to create dedicated post-click landing pages at scale for each ad and segmented audience by requesting an Instapage Personalization Demo today.
+Use inspiration from the LendingTree examples above to always segment your pre- and post-click landing page for the right audience.